mamedev/mame/docs/source/usingmame/defaultkeys.rst

 All the keys below are fully configurable in the user interface.
 This list shows the standard keyboard configuration.

-Note that many gambling games use a buttons for multiple functions.
+Note that many gambling games use buttons for multiple functions.
 For example a slots game may use the Start button to stop all reels, lacking a dedicated Stop All Reels button, or a poker game may use the hold buttons to control the double-up bonus game, lacking dedicated Take Score, Double Up, High and Low buttons.